 You don’t want to miss out on the lush nature trails of the southern part of the island.
 Elizabeth Dickens Trail may be somewhat hidden out of site but it is well worth your time to find it.
 This trail was named after Elizabeth Dickens who was a dedicated bird watcher on Block Island.

 The Southeast Lighthouse is also located on this side of the island and is near several wonderful beaches to explore.
 The way to access those are hiking down one of the many trails to the beach or using the hillside stairs near the overlook.

 Rodman’s Hollow is 230 acres of land that was made by glacial outwash.
 This trail is marked by a wooden gate and turnstile near Cooneymus Road.
-From Rodman’s Hollow you can see panoramic views and even walk on the beach by hiking the trail that leads down the bluff.
+From Rodman’s Hollow you can see panoramic views and even walk on the beach by Hiking Islands the trail that leads down the bluff.